amkelly/amkelly.github.io/fileio.md

 On pathlib:
 > This module offers classes representing filesystem paths with semantics appropriate for different operating systems.
 Path classes are divided between pure paths, which provide purely computational operations without I/O, and concrete paths, which inherit from pure paths but also provide I/O operations.

+There are a number of useful methods in pathlib, such as [Path.is_file()])https://docs.python.org/3/library/pathlib.html#pathlib.Path.exists() and [Path.iterdir()](https://docs.python.org/3/library/pathlib.html#pathlib.Path.iterdir)

+I've also used Path.is_file() but read instructions for [Path.exists()](https://docs.python.org/3/library/pathlib.html#pathlib.Path.exists) and should be cautious I'm using the correct of these two methods since they will of course produce different outputs.
+This is especially true when dealing with directories containing subdirectories:

+    given a file tree:
+    ./subdir
+    ./file
+    file.txt

+where Path.exists('./file') would evaluate as True, this is telling me a course that my directory contains a folder named 'file' not a file named file.
+Path.is_file(./file) would return False, since it is evaluating the existence of an object and that it is a regular file, not a directory.

 ### python.org library documentation:
 * [os.path](https://docs.python.org/3/library/os.path.html)
 * [pathlib](https://docs.python.org/3/library/pathlib.html#module-pathlib)